xvik/guice-persist-orient/src/doc/docs/repository/result/noconvert.md

 Model selectAll()
 ```

-This query will fail to execute, because of class cast exception: returned List<Model> can't be casted to Model.
+This query will fail to execute, because of class cast exception: returned `List<Model>` can't be casted to `Model`.